AhmedOsama-198/Distance-Measuring-System/README.md

 # simple-car-parking-sensor
-this repository is a project of a parking sensor that helps the driver to avoid collision while parking using an Ultrasonic sensor and an LCD
+Designed a system that measures distance and displays it on an LCD using the ATmega32 microcontroller.
+Implemented drivers for GPIO, ICU, Ultrasonic Sensor, and LCD.